krixik-ai/krixik-docs/docs/system/pipeline_creation/create_pipeline.md

 ### Module Sequence Validation

-Upon `.create_pipeline` execution the Krixik CLI confirms that the modules indicated will run properly in the provided sequence.
+Upon `create_pipeline` execution the Krixik CLI confirms that the modules indicated will run properly in the provided sequence.
 If they cannot—which is generally a consequence of one module's output not matching the next module's input—an explanatory local exception is thrown.

 For example, attempting to build a two-module pipeline that sequentially consists of a [`parser module`](../../modules/support_function_modules/parser_module.md) and a [`caption module`](../../modules/ai_modules/caption_module.md) modules will rightly fail and produce a local exception.
 This is because the [`parser module`](../../modules/support_function_modules/parser_module.md) outputs a JSON file, while the [`caption module`](../../modules/ai_modules/caption_module.md) accepts only image input, as the error message below indicates: